 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

-St. Petersburg is part of the Tampa Bay area located on the west coast of Florida and is a trendy part of the state, full of fun activities, sunshine, and outstanding eateries.
+St. Petersburg is part of the Tampa Bay area located on the west coast of Florida and is a trendy part of the state, full of fun activities, sunshine, and outstanding restaurants.
 Given the nickname St. Pete by locals, this city has so much to offer everyone.
 No matter what type of cuisine you’re into, this town has something to offer every appetite.
-Here are some of the best brunch spots to try in downtown St Pete:
+Here are some of the best brunch spots to try in downtown St Pete!

 Best brunch spots in downtown St. Pete